How to restructure your company

 Restructuring can help improve your company’s prospects.
 However, it is often a difficult process and will generally affect your staff and the atmosphere in the workplace.
 Good preparation, realistic planning, and clear communication are essential.
 Management consultant Wilco Bontenbal and psychologist Angela Koolmees share their advice.

+When times get tough, you have to make difficult decisions to keep your business running.
 In some cases, restructuring is unavoidable.
-The roadmap below can help you decide on the best approach.
+This step-by-step plan can help you decide on the best approach.

 Restructuring your company is a complicated process.
 Bontenbal and Koolmees share 7 steps with tips and advice on how to guide your company and your staff through these difficult times.